vinayak2012/BlogApp/README.md

 $ npm start

-Go to localhost:5000 in your browser to try out the app
+Go to localhost:5000 in your browser